 As noted above, attendance and class participation are necessary for meeting the requirements of this class.
 Students are expected to be attentive and prepared for each class session.
-Because of the nature of the hybrid, students who miss more than four hours may receive a grade of "F" for the course.
 Students who are engaged in private conversations or doing work for other classes may be asked to leave the class; repeat violations may result in removal from the course.
 Rude or disruptive behavior is also not permitted.